Maruthi158/691-01-F21-DevRFP-Group5/Proposal.md

 6)As a student user, I want to customize the theme of the application to have a better visualization.

+7)As a student user,I want an chat option to communicate with students and professors

 ## Acceptance criteria checklist: